azureuse7/public_code/11-Docker/14-Execute Commands in a Running Container/main.md

 # How to Execute Commands in a Running Container

-For this, you'll have to use the exec command to execute a custom command inside a running container.

 The generic syntax for the exec command is as follows:
 ```bash